You are currently browsing the tag archive for the ‘chicken’ tag.

 My Opinion:

 Leaving the chilis in whole meant this dish was spicy.
-We liked it so much we actually added the left over rice to the wok in order to sop up all of the left over sauce.
+We liked it so much we actually added the leftover rice to the wok in order to sop up all of the leftover sauce.
 The chicken was tender, juicy and just amazing.
 Next time, we’ll add a bit more onion, ginger and garlic.
 Plus a green pepper for some added vegetables.
 This dish was so good I could eat it every single day for a long time and never grow bored.

 p.s.
 If anyone one knows where to find Shaoxing wine in Columbia, let me know!
 I’m sure it would just add a bit more depth to the dish!